 There are a few cases in which the number you are trying to send to may be invalid.
 The first example of when this may happen is if the phone number has been retired or deactivated.
 This is usually due to customers changing carriers or cancelling contracts.
 In some cases, your customer filled out the form incorrectly when signing up, or deliberately put in a false number.
 Another cause of this is the absence of the international country code in the phone number.
 Because MessageMedia is responsible for delivering about 1.2 billion messages worldwide, all numbers need to be sent in an international format with the correct code prefixed to it.

 MessageMedia provides a lookup feature that will help you to ensure the validity of your numbers and reduce wasted spend on messages that didn’t reach the person you wanted to reach.
 This feature enables you to find out mobile carrier information about any mobile number, in real-time, anywhere in the world.
 You can use this information to identify invalid numbers, separate mobiles and landlines, and identify carriers to determine which are low cost.
-To find out more about this feature, view the documentation here.

 - Carrier filters